Huangbo Xiyun: One Mind

+Huangbo explains that the One Mind is without color, form, or characteristics.
+He says, "What is right in front of you — that is it."
+According to Huangbo, "This mind is bright and clear like empty space; it has not even the slightest mark or appearance."
+Huangbo says:

 To awaken suddenly to the fact that your own Mind is the Buddha, that there is nothing to be attained or a single action to be performed – this is the Supreme Way.

-He also firmly rejected all dualism, especially between the “ordinary” and “enlightened” states:
+As Buddhas and sentient beings are One Mind, Huangbo firmly rejected all dualism between "ordinary" and "enlightened" states:

 If you would only rid yourselves of the concepts of ordinary and Enlightened, you would find that there is no other Buddha than the Buddha in your own Mind.
 The arising and the elimination of illusion are both illusory.
 Illusion is not something rooted in Reality; it exists because of your dualistic thinking.
 If you will only cease to indulge in opposed concepts such as ‘ordinary’ and ‘Enlightened’, illusion will cease of itself.